The Truth About AAFCO Feeding Trials

 According to board-certified nutrition experts Joseph J. Wakshlag DVM, PhD, DACVN, DACVSMR and Justin Shmalberg DVM, DACVN, DACVSMR, approximately 80% of the pet food industry does not perform feeding trials with their foods.

-Since we at JFFDs like to do things thoroughly, we did not choose to follow the old standards; we chose to follow the newer NRC standards from the jump.
+Since we at JFFD like to do things thoroughly, we did not choose to follow the old standards; we chose to follow the newer NRC standards from the jump.
 For this reason, we ran longitudinal feeding trials on our five daily diets for healthy dogs.

 Transparent Nutrition: Going Beyond AAFCO Guidelines